 By January 1916 the number of soldiers in Družina had grown to 1,650 and it was decided to transform the unit into a regiment.
 It was first renamed Česko-slovenský střelecký pluk (the Czecho-Slovak Rifle Regiment) on 2 February and then Česko-slovenská střelecká brigáda (the Czecho-Slovak Rifle Brigade) on 17 April.
 Thus it was the latter Jaroslav Hašek formally was enlisted in on 29 June 1916 after having reported as a volunteer in the prisoner's camp in Totskoye (these dates refer to the Russian orthodox calendar, 13 days behind our own).

 During the so-called Kerensky offensive in July 1917 the Czechoslovak brigade for the first time operated as a collective unit in a regular battle.
-They still counted only around 3,500 (estimates vary) but distinguished themselves by Zborów 2 July 1917 (19 June) where they prevailed against numerically superior enemy forces and captured a large number of them (many of them Czechs from k.u.k.
-Infanterieregiment Nr.
-35 and k.u.k.
-Infanterieregiment Nr.
-75).
-Although the military significance of the victory was negligible, the political impact was substantial: the victory raised attention in Petrograd and even in Western capitals and the awareness that there existed a Czech/Slovak independence was now universal.
+They still counted only around 3,500 (estimates vary) but distinguished themselves by Zborów 2 July 1917 (19 June) where they prevailed against numerically superior enemy forces and captured a large number of enemy soldiers, many of them Czechs from Infanterieregiment Nr.
+35 and Infanterieregiment Nr.
+75. Although the military significance of the victory was negligible, the political impact was substantial: the victory raised attention in Petrograd and even in Western capitals and the awareness that there existed a Czech/Slovak independence movement was now universal.

 From one army to another